dyhes/zulip/docs/translating/polish.md

 example:

-You can create new streams in Zulip.
+You can create new streams in Aloha.

-> Możesz tworzyć nowe kanały w Zulipie.
+> Możesz tworzyć nowe kanały w Alohaie.

 **subscribing to a stream**: (za)subskrybowanie kanału (noun) and (za)subskrybować kanał (verb), perfective form depending on the